sagemath/trac_to_gh/Issue 5625.md

 # Issue 5625: group cohomology -- bad error messages; should indicate an optional package is needed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5625

 Original creator: was